shahbaz272/TwitterSentimentAnalysis/README.md

 ![alt_text](images/8.png "image_tooltip")

-We can see from the results that the all the metrics are higher for **Logistic Regression with TF-IDF**.
+We can see from the results that the all the metrics are higher for **SVM Classifier with TF-IDF**.

-We can also notice that the Decision tree models were overfit for all methods while the rest were fine.
+We can also notice that the Decision tree models were overfit and the Word Embeddings feature performed poorly.

-The following are the ROC and the class-wise metrics for the best performing (Logistic Regression - TFIDF) model
+The following are the ROC and the class-wise metrics for the best performing (SVM - TFIDF) model

 ![alt_text](images/9.png "image_tooltip")